survos/WorkflowHelperDemo/README.md

 # WorkflowExtensionDemo
-Demo project for WorkflowExtensionBundle
+Demo project for WorkflowHelperBundle

-Thin wrapper to demonstrate the WorkflowExtensionBundle (https://github.com/survos/workflow-bundle).
+Thin wrapper to demonstrate the WorkflowHelperBundle (https://github.com/survos/workflow-bundle).

 It is available at (heroku URL), it may take several seconds to spin up.